LamAnnieV/Run_Jenkins_Build_and_Deploy_to_EB_Deployment02/README.md

      -   $ssh-keygen
      -   $cd path_where the id_rsa.pub_is_located
      -   $cat id_rsa.pub
-     -   copy the public key
+     -    Copy the public key

-2. Pass the key to the VM’s autherized_keys file
+2. Pass the key to the Virtual Machines's autherized_keys file

      In the Jenkins server command line:

      -   $cd ~
      -   $cd .ssh
      -   $sudo nano authorized_keys
-     -   paste the puble key from your local machine in the authorized_keys file, save, and exit
+     -    Paste the public key from your local machine into the virtual machines's authorized_keys file, save, and exit

 **Windows Powershell command to secure copy files from a remote Ubuntu server to local machine via SSH tunnel**